jdelic/saltshaker/README.md

     makes sense to only override specific values in the pillars for a specific environment), *but* is not assigned to all nodes because its contents may be security critical or simply only needed on a single role.

+### SSL configuration in Pillars
+SSL configuration should use the well-known keys `sslcert`, `sslkey` and if supported, clients should have access to a `pinned-ca-cert` pillar so the CA can be verified. `sslcert` and `sslkey` should support the magic value `default` which should make the states render configuration files referring to the pillars `ssl:default-cert(-combined)` and `ssl:default-cert-key`.